Rose Bernadou

-Rose Bernadou (born 27 March June 1981) is a French rugby union player.
+Rose Bernadou (born 27 March 2000) is a French rugby union player.
 She plays for the France women's national rugby union team and Montpellier Hérault Rugby as a prop forward.

-Career
+She competed for France at the delayed 2021 Rugby World Cup.

+Rugby career

 Bernadou began playing rugby at the age of 8 in Rives-d'Orb near Béziers.
 She studied in Toulouse before joining Montpellier Hérault Rugby aged 18.
-Bernadou made her international debut for France on 25 October, 2020 against Scotland.
+Bernadou made her international debut for France on 25 October 2020 against Scotland.

 She was named in France's team for the delayed 2021 Rugby World Cup in New Zealand.

+On 7 March 2025, she was named in France's squad for the Women's Six Nations Championship.
+On 2 August, she was selected in the French side to the Women's Rugby World Cup in England.